-Many first-time clients show up to their initial session with no idea what to expect.
-I would like to use this space to explain the process of talk therapy.
+I would like to use this space to explain the process of psychotherapy also known as talk therapy.
 In my practice, I use active listening, analytical thinking, and warmth to support my clients through the therapeutic process.
-The repeating cycle throughout treatment goes like this:

 Therapy is a collaborative experience.
 You and your counselor will work together on your concerns.
 Your counselor adds a non-biased, educated and trained perspective to your narrative.
 This insight can help you understand what seemed elusive all along.